Class Groups

 Alongside our school rules, we teach our children the Co-op ‘Ways of Being’.
 These are core values and behaviours that help to develop a positive environment for all.
 The 4 ‘Ways of Being’ are:

-In English, we are exploring 'The Stone Age Boy' by Satoshi Kitamura, using the story to inspire our own narrative writing and to practise innovating by adapting ideas in creative ways.
-We are also learning how to write a non-chronological report, focusing on a Stone Age animal.
-This helps us develop our skills in organising information and presenting facts clearly and confidently.
-We can’t wait to see the children’s amazing work!
+In English, we are exploring 'George’s Marvellous Medicine' by Roald Dahl, using the story to inspire our own narrative writing and to practise innovating by adapting ideas in creative ways.
+We are also learning how to write persuasive instructions about how to make magic potions – we can’t wait to get started!

 To support your child further with their reading skills, please click here to watch Read, Write, Inc's engaging phonics videos.
 Your child will be familiar with the routines used in Read, Write, Inc.